kdgursahani/fetchAE/README.md

 ## Review

 ## Stage1
-You can verify the relational data model in the 'Relational Data Model & Summary.pdf' The main application is located in `src/main.py`.
+You can verify the relational data model in the 'Relational Data Model & Summary.pdf'.

+Since receipts.json consisted of a list of receipt items as a field within a given receipt object, for the ease of future analysis of data, it was decided that receipt_items would have its own table.

+The main application is located in `src/main.py`.
 To run it, use the following command:

 ```bash